Questions About Apollo Cannabis Clinic Or Medical Cannabis?

 How much does it cost to be seen at Apollo?

 Apollo believes in affordable and accessible medicine, as such, we do not charge for our appointments.
 If you live in Ontario, your consultation with the Physician is free as it is covered by OHIP.
 We also offer a FREE secure video appointment for patients who live across Canada.
-All other fees are listed here.
+Fees for missed appointments can be found here.

 Am I a candidate for medical marijuana?

-The majority of our patients suffer from pain, anxiety, and sleep issues, and traditional medications and therapies have been ineffective for them.
-If you are experiencing a condition or symptoms that are impacting your quality of life, please contact us to learn more about how medical cannabis may help you.
+The majority of our patients suffer from pain, anxiety, and/or sleep issues, and traditional medications and therapies have been ineffective for them.
+If you are experiencing a condition or symptoms that are impacting your quality of life, whether you are cannabis naive or have been self-medicating for many years, please contact us to learn more about how medical cannabis may help you.

 How do I book an appointment?